-Net cash provided by financing activities in the three months ended March 31, 2008 totaled \$39,542 as compared to cash used of \$1,427 in the same period of 2007.
-This increase in the cash provided by financing activities was mainly attributable to money received from the exercise of stock options of \$49,975.
-This increase in cash provided by our financing activities was offset by an increase in our payments of notes payable of \$10,433.
+Net cash provided by financing activities in the six months ended June 30, 2008 totaled \$39,542, as compared to cash used of \$2,515 in the same period of 2007.
+This increase in the cash provided by financing activities was mainly attributable to money received from the exercise of stock options in the amount of \$49,975.
+This increase in cash provided by our financing activities was offset by an increase in our payments of our notes payable in the amount of \$10,433.

-While management expects these proceeds, as well as income from our consulting operations, will meet our foreseeable needs for the next 12 months, we will need to raise additional capital by way of an offering of equity securities, an offering of debt securities, or by obtaining financing through a bank or other entity to support our longer term business plan.
+Management expects that the proceeds from our first two consulting agreements, as well as the expected proceeds from the two new consulting agreements we entered into in August 2008, will meet our foreseeable working capital needs for our current operations for the next 6 to 12 months.
+However, we will need to raise additional capital by way of an offering of equity securities, an offering of debt securities, or by obtaining financing through a bank or other entity to support our longer term business plan.
+We will also need to raise capital to support our overhead operation if the consulting and strategic advisory services business becomes non-sustaining.
 If we need to obtain additional financing, that financing may not be available or we may not be able to obtain that financing on terms acceptable to us.
 If additional funds are raised through the issuance of equity securities, there may be a significant dilution in the value of our outstanding common stock.